bookconsultancy

 • Psoriatic Arthritis: People who have the skin condition psoriasis can also get psoriatic arthritis.
 It causes joint pain, swelling, and stiffness, making fingers and toes look swollen.
 It also causes fatigue and varies in severity.

 • Juvenile Idiopathic Arthritis (JIA): This type affects kids under 16.
-It causes joint pain, swelling, and stiffness and can impact a child’s growth if not treated.
+It causes joint pain, swelling, and stiffness, and can impact a child’s growth if left untreated.
 JIA can come and go, but with proper care, it can improve or go into remission.

 • Septic Arthritis: This type is caused by a bacterial or fungal infection in a joint.
 It causes severe pain and swelling and needs quick treatment with antibiotics to prevent damage.

-Each type of arthritis is different, and getting the proper treatment is essential for managing the symptoms and staying active.
+Each type of arthritis is unique, and receiving the proper treatment is crucial for managing symptoms and maintaining an active lifestyle.

 Arthritis can have many causes, depending on the type.
 Here are some common ones:

 • Wear and tear: This causes osteoarthritis, which happens as you age.
 Years of using your joints can wear down the cartilage that cushions them, leading to pain and stiffness.
-Injuries like fractures can also increase the risk of osteoarthritis later in life.
+Injuries, such as fractures, can also increase the risk of developing osteoarthritis later in life.

 • Immune system problems: In rheumatoid arthritis and other autoimmune conditions, the immune system mistakenly attacks healthy joint tissues.
 This causes swelling, pain, and joint damage.
 Conditions like lupus and scleroderma are also linked to autoimmune issues.